A Group ethics and compliance policy

-In 2016, the EDF group Executive Committee adopted the EDF group Ethics & Compliance Policy (PECG), which brings together the main rules that executive directors must imperatively know, observe and enforce within their entities, which are strictly aligned with the risks of these entities.
+In 2016, the EDF group Executive Committee adopted the Group Ethics & Compliance Policy (PECG), which comprises the Company's compliance programmes as well as the main rules that executive directors must know, observe and enforce within their entities, which are strictly aligned with the risks of these entities.

-This is a single document forming the overarching reference for the Group’s Code of Ethics (launched in 2013) and Code of Conduct (published in 2017), updated as new applicable rules are published and subjected to audit.
+This is a single document forming the overarching reference for the Group ethic Charter (launched in 2013) and code of conduct, Ethics and Compliance (published in 2017), updated as new applicable rules are published and subjected to audit.

-- preventing the risk of corruption (integrity checks on business relations, limitations on gifts and hospitality);
+- preventing the risk of corruption with a specific focus on integrity checks on business relations, and limitations on gifts and entertainment;

-- financial ethics (prevention of the risk of money laundering and the financing of terrorism, prevention of market abuse, compliance with EMIR rules);
+- financial ethics (including prevention of the risk of money laundering and the financing of terrorism, prevention of market abuse, and compliance with EMIR rules);

 - preventing breaches of competition law;